supertaken/BTSPlearning/README.md

-# Codes for BTSP and HNN learning
+# Codes for BTSP learning

 This repository contains the code for the BTSP and HNN learning.